ETeotonio/rabbitmq-sendreceive/README.md

 # rabbitmq-sendreceive
-Dotnet core experiment to send and receive a message from rabbitmq
+Python experiment to send and receive a message from rabbitmq